apoluekt/OpenRPNCalc/README.md

 <img src="Doc/images/mcu_schematic.png" width="200" align="right">

-The calculator is based on a low-power 32-bit ARM microcontroller [STM32L476](https://www.st.com/en/microcontrollers-microprocessors/stm32l476rg.html) running at 16 MHz.
-The display is a Sharp memory LCD module [LS027B7DH01](https://www.sharpsde.com/products/displays/model/LS027B7DH01/) (400x240 pixel monochrome).
-The keyboard uses light-touch tactile switches Panasonic [EVQP0N02B](https://www3.panasonic.biz/ac/e/search_num/index.jsp?c=detail%E2%88%82no=EVQP0N02B) (60g actuation force).
-All electronics runs off the 3V lithium battery (CR2032), which should be sufficient to provide power for several years of operation.
+The calculator is powered by a low-power 32-bit ARM microcontroller, the [STM32L476](https://www.st.com/en/microcontrollers-microprocessors/stm32l476rg.html), running at 16 MHz.
+The display is a Sharp memory LCD module, the [LS027B7DH01](https://www.sharpsde.com/products/displays/model/LS027B7DH01/) (400x240 pixel monochrome).
+The keyboard uses light-touch tactile switches, specifically the Panasonic [EVQP0N02B](https://www3.panasonic.biz/ac/e/search_num/index.jsp?c=detail%E2%88%82no=EVQP0N02B) (60g actuation force).
+All electronics are powered by a 3V lithium battery (CR2016), which should be sufficient for several years of operation.

 <img src="Doc/images/photo_open.jpg?raw=true" width="200" align="left">

-The enclosure is designed as a sandwich of several PCBs.
-The front and back panels are aluminium PCBs with white soldermask and black silkscreen.
-The keys are also made of PCB and have labels printed as silkscreen.
-All the parts are kept together with six M2 standoffs and 12 flat-head screws.
-The size of the enclosure is 135 x 73 x 7 mm.
+The enclosure is designed as a stack of multiple PCBs.
+The front and back panels are aluminium PCBs with a white solder mask and black silkscreen.
+The keys are also made of PCB, with labels printed as silkscreen.
+All components are kept together with six M2 standoffs and twelve flat-head screws.
+The enclosure dimensions are 135 x 73 x 7 mm.

-## Contents of the repository
+## Repository contents

-   * [Code](Code): STM32 firmware created with STM32Cube IDE
+   * [Code](Code): STM32 firmware developed using STM32Cube IDE
-   * [Hardware](Hardware): Schematic and PCB design files for KiCAD
+   * [Hardware](Hardware): Schematic and PCB design files for KiCad
    * [Doc](Doc): Documentation and images

 ## Documentation